-Hot flashes are when your body suddenly feels warmth.
-In some cases, it can cause sweating which can range from mild to severe.
-Sometimes these are called hot flushes which are more common in women, but they can also occur in men.
+Hot flashes happen when your body suddenly feels warmth.
+In some cases, it can cause mild to severe sweating.
+Hot flushes are more common in women, but they can also occur in men.
 Hot flashes have different severity and can be long-lasting.
 But there are treatments that can help.

 Some hot flashes pass after a few seconds, while a long one may go on for more than 10 minutes.
 On average, it lasts about four to five minutes.
 Hot flashes are common in cancer patients and cancer survivors.

 How bad are my hot flashes?

 Moderate: You may experience fast heartbeat, anxiety, headache, dizziness, chills and flushed cheeks ; It can limit your instrumental activities of daily life (preparing meals, managing money, shopping, doing housework, and using a telephone).

 Severe: If hot flashes affect your nighttime sleep or self-care activities of daily life, consider seeing your doctor.
-Self-care activities of daily life include eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet).
+Self-care activities of daily life include eating, dressing, getting into or out of a bed or chair, taking a bath or shower, and using the toilet.

 - Open windows and keep fans running to get air moving through your home.

 - Try breathing deeply and slowly to help reduce symptoms.

 - Relaxation techniques or stress reduction.
 Try to decrease stress and anxiety.